david-hodgetts/data-pipes-schema-exploration/readme.md

 ## Immutability

 We propose to extend the immutability principle of data-nuggets, to the schema.
-In this first iteration, this means that the syntax tree associated to the schema property will be a *Record* based tree.
+In this first iteration, this means that the syntax tree associated to the schema property will be an Immutable.js *Record* tree.

 ## Basic functionalities

-Our schema system should offer the following functionalities:
+Our schema system should provide, at the very least, the following functionalities:

-- it offers both a literal and a structural representation.
+- both a literal and a structural representation.
-- it offers a parsing mechanism which translates literal representations to structural representations.
+- a parsing mechanism which translates literal representations to structural representations.
-- it offers a generation mechanism to produce literal representations from structural representations.
+- a generation mechanism to produce literal representations from structural representations.
-- it offers simple schema inference.
+- a simple schema inference mechanism.
 (Given a value return a best guess schema).

 We should also keep in mind other potential uses (validation, etc.)

 ## Type system

-In this first exploration, we provide a very basic Type system.
+In this first code exploration, we provide a very basic Type system.
 It is incomplete and only supports concrete types.

-In other words, we support the following primitive *scalar* types: integer, float, string (TODO: precise numeric constraints and complete primitive type support).
+In other words, we support the following primitive *scalar* types: integer, float, string (TODO: define numeric type constraints and complete primitive type support).
-We support two *composite* types: Object (Immutable.Map) and List<T> (Immutable).
+We support two *composite* types: Object and List<T>.

-Note that we assume the composite types to be immutable.js data structures.
+Note that we assume the composite types to be immutable.js data structures (Map and List respectively).
-Not also that we do not, yet, support nullable types.
+Note also that we do not, yet, support nullable types.

-## literal representation
+## Literal representation

-The literal representation is mainly for human consumption: it is also available as a serialization format.
 As noted previously, this representation should be as expressive and human-friendly as possible.
 We are in this regard heavily inspired by the GraphQL schema definition language.